Endregb/motor-protein-modelling/README.md

+## HTML Version
+You can view the HTML version of this notebook [here](https://endregb.github.io/motor-protein-modelling/).

 # Motor Protein Transport Simulation

 This project models the stochastic motion of motor proteins, such as myosin, as they move along structures in the cell, like myofilaments.
 These proteins convert chemical energy from ATP into mechanical work, allowing them to "walk" along intracellular tracks and transport cellular cargo.